-Finding asbestos within the home is a dreaded event for most homeowners.
-But asbestos removal isn't as cut-and-dried as it may seem.
+Finding asbestos within the home is a dreaded event for most homeowners, and asbestos removal isn't as cut-and-dry as it may seem.
 Asbestos has been linked to asbestosis and mesothelioma, lung diseases caused by breathing asbestos fibers.
 Asbestosis irritates and scars the lung tissues, while the more dangerous mesothelioma causes a type of cancer that is often fatal.

 Hiring an asbestos abatement company is the safest, easiest method of removing asbestos from your house.
 Abatement companies are equipped with both the experience of working with asbestos and with specialized tools and materials.
 Yet many homeowners, in an effort to cut costs, wonder if do-it-yourself asbestos removal is possible—and if it is legal.

-As of 2018, there are no federal regulations that ban a homeowner from removing asbestos from his or her own residence.
+As of 2021, there are no federal regulations that ban a homeowner from removing asbestos from their own residence.
 However, the Environmental Protection Agency (EPA) strongly recommends that you hire a professional to remove the asbestos.
-While the EPA advises you to find an accredited abatement professional, it also states that "federal law does not require persons who inspect, repair or remove asbestos-containing materials in detached single-family homes to be trained and accredited."
+Because of the substance's danger to your health, you'll want to stay out of harm's way as much as possible.

-States, counties, and cities may have different regulations about self-removal of asbestos by a homeowner.
+States, counties, and cities may have different regulations about the self-removal of asbestos by a homeowner.
 In some places, several different agencies may regulate asbestos removal.
 For example, in the Seattle, Washington metro area, a homeowner is required to obtain a conventional demolition permit as well as a permit from the Puget Sound Air Pollution Control Agency before starting demolition work in areas with asbestos-containing materials.

 Due to this patchwork of regulations, it is impossible to generalize about the legality of self-removal across all areas.
 Therefore, the best source for information on requirements in your area is the local building department or health department.
 In many communities, homeowners are legally allowed to remove asbestos by themselves, with a few restrictions: